 But it does also work well for us all: I get to live in London again for a week and see all my old friends without having to sleep on their sofa beds; tick the art box; eat in restaurants that have people I don’t know in them.
 The kids get to go on buses and see people dressed in brands that are not Fat Face or White Stuff.

 Meanwhile in Bridport, Dave and his family get to pretend they’re in Broadchurch and eat locally sourced produce that has actually been sourced locally.
 They also get to linger by the estate agents’ windows and fantasise about doing a River Cottage.
 This, before they realise there are no actual jobs here, and that to own a house you mostly need to either be: a) posh, and magically come to acquire a crumbling pile that you can let to groups of other poshos for five grand a week, while you live ‘more simply’ in your shepherd’s hut by the lake; b) so old that you are basically dead; c) self-employed and broke, and live in an ex-council house.
 For those who hadn’t guessed, I’m c, although these days it feels a lot like I’m b, too.
 Anyways, I digress, bitterly.
 The point is we all get to swap not just a house, but a lifestyle, and they say a change is as good as a rest.

 But a rest is good too, right?
 Ain’t that so, knackered mothers of the world?
-And therein lies the problem: people like us have come to wear as a badge of honour, going on a holiday that isn’t actually a holiday at all.
+And therein lies the problem: middle-class people have come to wear as a badge of honour, going on a holiday that isn’t actually a holiday at all.
 Like camping, and walking holidays, and yoga retreats – all forms of mild torture.
-Why?
-Probably because we think we are getting one over on the evil travel companies, with their sunshine and their sangria and their buckets and their spades.We like to feel we are outsmarting those crowd-followers with their kids-go-free deals.
+Why do we do it?
+Probably because we think we are getting one over on the evil travel companies, with their sunshine and their sangria and their buckets and their spades.We like to feel we are outsmarting those suckers, those crowd-followers with their kids-go-free deals.

 Cannot think of anything worse

 And on paper it sounds so right.
-“I mean, it seems sooo crazy spending money on accommodation, when you can just swap your house for someone else’s!”
+“I mean, it seems sooo crazy spending money on accommodation, when we can just swap our house for someone else’s!”
 I have been known to guffaw smugly over the bruschetta, at any given dinner party.

 - Cleaning your house for two weeks, so someone else can enjoy it for one